-John Radzilowski, A Traveller's History of Poland (2007, 2nd edition in 2014) Not a travelogue but an outstanding account of Poland's complex history and Poles' invincible spirit.
-Designed for general audiences, this clearly written and wellorganized book includes numerous illustrations, maps, timelines, lists of historical figures, and a gazetteer.
+John Radzilowski, A Traveller's History of Poland (2007, 2nd edition in 2014) Not a travelogue but an outstanding account of Poland's travelogue but an outstanding account of Poland's complex history and Poles' invincible spirit.
+Designed for general audiences, this clearly written and well-organized book includes numerous illustrations, maps, timelines, lists of historical figures, and a gazetteer.